nightmoon1996/CatFactToDoTracker/README.md

 - Password hashing using BCrypt.
 - Create ToDo items (message, date).
 - Fetches and stores a cat fact with each new ToDo item.
+- Fetches and includes weather information (description and max temperature) for the ToDo's date when retrieving items.
 - View all ToDo items belonging to the authenticated user.
 - Swagger/OpenAPI documentation for API testing.